isomerpages/sciencecentre-emag/_stories/Environment/Which Street Shade Actually Keeps You Cool?.md

 <h4><strong>The Winning Combination</strong></h4>
 <p>So back to that hot lunchtime route dilemma — take shelter under a tree,
 or a bus shelter?
 The answer is both.
-The study found that combining different shading strategies works best.
-“Shade works best when it is layered,” Prof.
+The study found that combining different shading strategies works best.</p>
-Bardhan explains.
-“Be close to a tree for natural cooling, and under a constructed shade for direct sun protection.
+<p>“Shade works best when it is layered,” Prof. Bardhan explains.
+“Be close
+to a tree for natural cooling, and under a constructed shade for direct sun protection.
 Together, they significantly reduce heat exposure.”</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Collage of a tree, a bus shelter, and an air conditioner against an orange-blue gradient background." src="/images/StreetShadeStudy2.png">